panosru/fault-manager/docs/source/features/compiler.rst

 ----------------------------

 To enable autoloading of your generated exception classes you can call :php:meth:`Fault::autoloadCompiledExceptions` method.
-Otherwise your generated Exception will be accessed only fia :php:class:`Fault` class.
+Otherwise your generated Exception will be accessed only via :php:class:`Fault` class.